 If you’re craving a wild, adventure safari on a limited budget, this is the holiday for you!
 You’ll head out into the wilderness, staying in tents and helping with camp chores while being looked after by a professional guide and experienced cook.
 You’ll see some of Botswana’s most acclaimed scenery including the Okavango Delta and Makgadikgadi Pans, and experience top quality game viewing throughout and will come away with a rich store of memories to treasure.

-Day 1 Your safari will start at 12.30 in Kasane where you’ll meet your driver-guide and the rest of your group, who’ll you’ll get to know well over the next week.
+Your group mobile safari starts at 12.30 in Kasane where you’ll meet your driver-guide and the rest of your group, who’ll you’ll get to know well over the next week.
 This first afternoon includes a game drive in Chobe National Park.
 As well as elephant with which the park is synonymous, there are good chances of observing buffalo, hippo, sable antelope and lion, plus, if you’re lucky, wild dog.
 You’ll soon appreciate the skill of your guide as he helps you spot wildlife and explains the significance of sightings.
 Exhilarated, you’ll reach camp, where everyone helps pitch tents and make fires, a real bonding experience.
 Dinner will be cooked for you over the open fire.
+Full board.

-Day 3 Having breakfasted and washed the dishes you’ll set off for the 4 hour or so drive to Moremi, arriving around midday for lunch.
+Day 4: You’ll set off for the 4 hour or so drive to Moremi this morning, arriving around midday for lunch.
 Moremi is in the heart of the Okavango Delta and is one of the most beautiful reserves on the continent.
 Your game drive will reveal varied habitats such as floodplains, lagoons, woodland and rivers, all teeming with wildlife.
 You’ll be reaching for your camera time after time for a record of your day in this special place.
+Full board.

-Day 5 The delta beckons and today you’re in for a treat as you sit back in a mokoro and let your poler guide the canoe skilfully through waterways, leaving you free to enjoy the sights and sounds of nature all around you.
+Day 6: The delta beckons this morning, so you’re in for a treat as we drive to the waterways and climb into a mokoro (dugout canoe).
+Let your poler guide the canoe skilfully through waterways, leaving you free to enjoy the sights and sounds of nature all around you.
 It’s a wonderfully relaxing experience, drifting noiselessly though the water, watching out for birds and enchanting reed frogs.
 This is the essence of the delta, a place like nowhere else on earth.
+In the afternoon you’re back in Maun, where once again you could take some of the optional extra activities.
+Full board.

-Day 6 It’s an early start today for the 4-6 hour drive from Maun to the Makgadikgadi Pans.
+Day 7: It’s an early start today for the 4-6 hour drive from Maun to the Makgadikgadi Pans.
 The scenery couldn’t be more different to the delta, with huge gleaming salt flats, the residue of an enormous ancient lake, and vast grasslands as far as the eye can see.
-You’ll stop for lunch at Chapman’s Baobab, with a girth of 25 metres reckoned to be one of the largest trees in the world.
+You’ll stop for lunch, possibly at Chapman’s Baobab which has a girth of 25 metres and is reckoned to be one of the largest trees in the world.
 Tonight you’ll sleep out on the pans beneath the stars (seasonally dependent).
+Full board.

 This trip starts and ends in Kasane.
 From the UK, we recommend getting a flight with a combination of British Airways, Air Botswana and/or South African Airways via Johannesburg.
 This trip can be done in reverse.
 A rough price guide for flights is £1200 per person.